 |Thermal Conductivity||1.5 W/mK|

 A very popular and highly reliable thermal tape that can be used for various tasks.
 It is also a double-sided thermal tape and has high mechanical strength.
-The thermal conductivity of the tape is 0.60 W/mK and it is available in multiple sizes, lengths, and thickness.
+The thermal conductivity of the tape is 0.60 W/mK and it is available in multiple sizes, lengths, and thicknesses.
 It can be used to provide a heat-transfer path between heat-generating components and heat sinks or other cooling devices (e.g., fans, heat spreaders, or heat pipes).
 The tape is halogen-free and can operate at high temperatures without breaking down.
 It uses ceramic as a filler and is ideal for thin bonding applications.
 You can check out various sizes of this tape by going to the link given below.

 |3M Thermally Conductive Adhesive Transfer Tape Specifications|